-Now it’s time to verify your account and get PartyPoker’s free $25 no-deposit bonus.
+Now it’s time to verify your account and get PartyPoker’s free poker no-deposit bonus of $25

 If you aren’t used to playing online poker or want to test out the software before playing for real money, PartyPoker offers the option to use play money.
 At the bottom left of the lobby screen, there is an option to switch to play money.

 A few hands at the play money tables can help accustom you to the betting controls before you sit at a real-money table.

 Party Poker is only legal in New Jersey and Pennsylvania at the moment, although it plans to expand to other states soon.

 You are allowed to register for an account if you live outside these states, but you are not legally allowed to play unless you are within the state borders.

 Don’t think you can trick the system with a VPN.
 PartyPoker uses advanced geolocation software to identify your location.
 If you play online poker and you aren’t legally allowed, the operator is fined, not you.